osinenkop/regelum-control/README.md

 advanced training pipeline?
 All it takes is too derive your own `Scenario`.
 Want to push the boundaries of what an RL agent looks like?
-Say no more: just derive a child from `RLController` and modify it to your heart\'s content.
+Say no more: just derive a child from `RLController` and modify it to your heart's content.

 Be sure to hit the API docs (or the source code) if you want figure out the best way of deriving something yourself.
-In most cases you\'ll find that only a few methods need to be overriden to produce the desired result.
+In most cases you'll find that only a few methods need to be overriden to produce the desired result.
 In fact, in a great number of cases no deriving is necessary.

-# `rcognita`\'s config pipeline
+# `rcognita`'s config pipeline

 RL and control theory are infamous for having overwhelmingly many entities to keep track of: agents, environments, models, training